stevenmerino/PyRemoteAlarmClock/README.md

 ## Getting Started

-The way I'm implementing this into my routine is by having a wireless Raspberry Pi with speakers in my room, running the RemoteAlarmClock server.
+The way I'm implementing this into my routine is by having a wireless Raspberry Pi with speakers in my bedroom, running the RemoteAlarmClock server.
 The RemoteAlarmClock client is used from my main computer in another room.
 In the future I would like to set up a battery powered Raspberry Pi Zero W as the client and be able to place it anywhere I choose say the kitchen next to the coffee pot for instance.

 If you are going to use the server on a Raspberry Pi currently you will need to build python 3.6.0 yourself.
 [These](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f) instructions worked for me.